What Happens If You Dog Eats Loquats?

 The ASPCA does not consider loquats as toxic.
 A toxic substance called cyanogenic glycosides are present in loquat seeds, which can lead to release of cyanide.
 Hence if loquat seeds are chewed and taken in large quantities, then they can be toxic for your dog.

-Related Post: Can Dogs Eat Tamales?
+Related Post: Can Dogs Eat Twix?

 What can happen if loquat seeds are swallowed?